decentraland/decentraland-ui-utils/README.md

 Once a `UIBar` object is instanced, you can call the following functions on it:

-- `read`: Returns the current value of the counter
+- `read`: Returns the current value of the counter.
 - `increase`: Increases the number by a given amount.
 If no parameters are passed, it raises the value by 0.1.
 - `decrease`: Secreases the number by a given amount.
 If no parameters are passed, it lowers the value by 0.1.
 - `set`: Sets the bar to a given value, no matter what the previous value was.